aksenofo/sparrow/README.md

        'git submodule add'
        'git submodule init'
        'git submodule update'
+3. Build 3th libraries
+    a. cd 3th/
+    b. run __./build_openssl.bash__ ( ATT you need to enter root password to install 'libtext-template-perl')
+       You may install it __outside__ script by running _sudo apt-get install libtext-template-perl_ and comminting appropriate string in script

-3. Use cmake to build
+5. Use cmake to build

 __You will get two libraries__
 libsparrow-base.a - basic classes